ABOUT THE FRANK M. SNOWDEN JR. UNDERGRADUATE SCHOLARSHIPS

-The Committee on Diversity in the Profession of the Society for Classical Studies (SCS) invites applications from undergraduate students from historically underrpresented groups across North America for scholarships to be awarded for Summer 2023.
+The Committee on Diversity in the Profession of the Society for Classical Studies (SCS) invites applications from undergraduate students from historically underrepresented groups across North America for scholarships to be awarded for Summer 2023.
 Applicants must be enrolled in an undergraduate degree-granting program at the time of their application.
 The purpose of the scholarships is to further students’ study of classics or classical archaeology with opportunities not available during the school year.
 Eligible proposals might include (but are not limited to) participation in classical summer programs or field schools in the Mediterranean or language training at institutions in the U.S., Canada, or Europe.
 Students interested in pursuing public engagement projects should apply to the Ancient World, Modern Communities program.
 The Snowden Scholarships are not intended to fund coursework at applicants' own universities or colleges, and such requests will be funded only in very rare instances.

 The SCS began awarding the Minority Scholarship in Classics and Classical Archaeology in 1994; since 2010, the society has been able to award at least two scholarships per year.
-Recently, SCS has awarded several scholarships each year.
+Recently, SCS has awarded three to four scholarships each year.
 A list of previous recipients is available on the SCS website (https://classicalstudies.org/awards-and-fellowships/mscca-previous-recip...).

-The Scholarships have been recently renamed as the Frank M. Snowden Jr. Undergraduate Scholarships in honor of the renowned black classicist and long-time chair of the Classics Department at Howard University.
+In early 2020, the scholarships were renamed as the Frank M. Snowden Jr. Undergraduate Scholarships in honor of the renowned Black classicist and long-time chair of the Classics Department at Howard University.
 You can learn more about Professor Snowden and the decision to rename the scholarships here.

-The receipt deadline for applications is 5:00 p.m.
-Eastern Time, December 11, 2020; results will be announced in early 2021.
-All application materials should be sent as e-mail attachments to the Executive Director of the SCS, Dr. Helen Cullyer, at firstname.lastname@example.org.
+The receipt deadline for applications is December 20, 2022 at 9 P.M.
+EST; results will be announced in early 2023.
+All application materials should be sent as e-mail attachments to the Executive Director of the SCS, Dr. Helen Cullyer, at email@example.com.
 Applications must include:

-(2) a letter describing your career goals and plans for summer 2021, with a prioritized list of programs applied to.
+(2) a letter describing your career goals and plans for summer 2023, with a prioritized list of programs to which you will apply.
 How would the proposed program help you achieve your future goals?
 Examples include, but are not limited to, completing a major or minor in Classics; preparing for post-baccalaureate work or graduate study; preparing to teach at the K-12 level or to enter a profession related to Classics or archaeology in, for example, museums, libraries, or publishing.

 (3) two letters of recommendation from faculty members or other professionals who have worked with you during the past two years.
-Letters of recommendation should indicate how the candidate meets the criteria for the award; and both letter-writers should submit their letters directly to the SCS as e-mail attachments;
+Letters of recommendation should indicate how the candidate meets the criteria for the award; and both letter-writers should submit their letters directly to the Executive Director (firstname.lastname@example.org) as e-mail attachments;

 (4) a one-page summary of the projected or actual budget (e.g., airfare, tuition, program expenses, accommodation expenses, income replacement, etc.);